JiuTongBro/vqnerf_release/geo/NeuS-ours2/README.md

 ```
 This command divides the geomtry extraction into `num_p` parallel tasks, and the `p_i` indicates which subprocesses it is.

 The visibility term is only related to the occlussion and shadowing.
-You may also omit this term, especially in scenes with simple geometry, like in some other methods.
-This can be a trade off between model accuracy and efficiency:
+You may also omit this term, especially in scenes with simple geometry.
+However, this can be a trade off between model accuracy and efficiency:

 ```shell
 python gen_geo.py --case <scene_name> --no_vis